LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Operations.rst

       SUNMatDestroy(A);

-.. c:function:: int SUNMatSpace(SUNMatrix A, long int *lrw, long int *liw)
+.. c:function:: SUNErrCode SUNMatSpace(SUNMatrix A, long int *lrw, long int *liw)

    Returns the storage requirements for the matrix *A*.  *lrw* contains the number of sunrealtype words and *liw* contains the number